Skip to Main Content

 Creating your publication strategy

-To build you publication strategy, you will need to take into account the norms and expectations of your discipline, the type of research you are conducting, and the ways in which you want to communicate your research.
-In addition, a publication strategy can help clarifying roles when publishing with collaborators.
+To build your publication strategy, you will need to take into account the norms and expectations of your discipline, the type of research you are conducting, and how you want to communicate your research.
+In addition, a publication strategy can help clarify roles when publishing with collaborators.

-Alongside the Open Access movement, the academic publishing landscape and culture is changing.
-Movements like DORA (of which the university is a signatory) aim to reform the way in which research is assessed.
+Alongside the Open Access movement, the academic publishing landscape and culture are changing.
+Movements like DORA (of which the University of Sunderland is a signatory) aim to reform how research is assessed.
 This contributes to this moving picture and can incentivise researchers to think differently about how and where to publish.

 Using tools such as the publication planner available from jobs.ac.uk can be helpful.